Azure/onboarding-guidance/DevTest/DevTestLabs/2 - devtest-labs-walkthrough-dev.md

 ![Screenshot](/Images/dtl-dev-8.png)

-15. As a DevTest lab user, we also have the ability to add artifacts to the image.
+15. As a DevTest Lab user, we also have the ability to add artifacts to the image.
 Our custom image already contains a number of artifacts, so we will not add any more.

 16. Create the Virtual Machine.